 One, a riddle that’s meant to waste time and doesn’t move you forward to your escape.

-Two, something that’s just presented vividly but isn’t puzzle/clue at all.
+Two, something that’s just presented vividly but isn’t any brain teaser at all.

 For example, a mysterious painting consisting of two eyes may just be there to add atmosphere; it’s not a clue at all.

 Returning to our painting example, suppose there’s a flashy painting of an eye.

 Remember the popular phrase ‘I saw …. in his/her eyes’?